jamulussoftware/jamulus/src/res/homepage/manual.md

 in to the right audio channel of the sound card and a reverb effect needs to be applied, set the channel selector to the right and move the fader upwards until the desired reverb level is reached.

-Reverb requires significant CPU so it should only be used on fast PCs.
-If the reverb level fader is set to minimum (with default setting), the effect is switched off and does not cause any additional CPU usage.

 ### Local audio pan / balance control

 ![Local audio pan / balance control](audiofader.png)